ZeeCoder91/post-install-config/README.md

 <br />

 <p>
-Tickets are directed through various departments within the help desk, each of which can be customized with its own set of settings
+Tickets are directed through various departments within the help desk, each of which can be customized with its own set of settings.
 </p>
 <p>
 <img src="https://i.imgur.com/jj8Dfub.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>